paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-014-miscellaneous.md

 Section, Pub.
 L. 93–531, § 1, Dec.
 22, 1974, 88 Stat.
 1712, which related to appointment of a mediator to assist in the negotiations for the settlement and partition of interests of the Hopi and Navajo Tribes in certain lands and duties of mediator, was omitted from the Code as being of special and not general application.

 #### Short Title of 1988 Amendment
 Pub.
 L. 100–666, § 1, Nov.
 16, 1988, 102 Stat.
-3929, provided thatPub.
+3929, provided that Pub.
 L. 100–666 [see Tables for classification] could be cited as the “Navajo and Hopi Indian Relocation Amendments of 1988”.

 #### Short Title of 1980 Amendment
 Pub.
 L. 96–305, § 1, July 8, 1980, 94 Stat.
-929, providedthat Pub.
+929, provided that Pub.
 L. 96–305 [see Tables for classification] could be cited as the “Navajo and Hopi Indian Relocation Amendments Act of 1980”.

 <a id="section-640d-1"></a>